JuliGarc91/Flower-Shop-Inventory/README.md

 <div align="center">
   <h6>Photo Credit: <em>Japanese Pink Pussy Willow</em> 'Salix gracilistyla' in the Water Garden by Blanca Begert</h6>
 </div>

-## Installation

-1. Fork and Clone the repository to your local machine.
-2. Open the HTML files in your web browser to start exploring.

-## Contributing

-If you're interested in contributing to Botanic Haven, please check out our [contribution guidelines](CONTRIBUTING.md).

 ## License